msvsumanth/filesync/README.md

 Before testing the project, download node modules.

-npm install
-type above command in terminal
+Use the command in terminal---- npm install